-A game of this type appeared on the February 2014 LSAT, and it is rumoured to have been a "tiered circular linear" game, presumably involving two variable sets to be distributed around a circle.
-We'll never know for sure, but such a game is not outside the realm of possibility.
-What are the chances of getting a game like this?
-Slim to none, or so everyone thought.
-After all, the following lists every single appearance of a Circular Logic game on the test since 1991:
+The last time a Circular Linear game made an appearance on an LSAT was the February 2014 exam.
+Unfortunately, this test is undisclosed, so we will never actually see the game.
+This very game is also rumored to be a “tiered circular linear” game.
+It involves two variable sets to be distributed around a circle.
+We’ll never know for sure, but such a game is not outside the realm of possibility.
+The following list shows every single appearance of a Circular Logic game on the test since 1991.

 - June 1991, Game #1